How Do We Say This?

 Director and Co-writer

 Fred Goudie is a writer and director based in London.
-After completing a Master’s degree in Contemporary History, focusing on British histories of migration and the war crimes in Yugoslavia in the 1990s, they trained in theatre at Actor’s East, developing a performance-led approach to directing.
+After completing a Master’s degree in Contemporary History, focusing on British histories of migration and the war crimes in Yugoslavia in the 1990s, they trained in theatre at Actor’s East.

 How Do We Say This? is their first narrative short film and directorial debut.